aksimhal/sunflower/README.txt

 {IN PROGRESS - Code not guaranteed to work for everyone}

 Code to track sunflower growth.
 For more information, please email anish @ simhal@virginia.edu

+The SIFT functions are from the VLFeat Library (vlfeat.org).